Meet-Ramjiyani-10/In-Hospital-Mortality-Prediction-using-MIMIC-IV/README.md

 0 — patient survived

-This outcome is objective, clearly defined, and directly recorded in the dataset, making it suitable for supervised learning.
+This outcome is objective and directly recorded in the dataset.

 Feature Engineering

-To reflect realistic clinical deployment, only data available within the first 24 hours after hospital admission is used.
+Only information available within the first 24 hours after admission is used to prevent temporal leakage.

-Laboratory features
+Laboratory features included:

-Early laboratory values were extracted and aggregated for the following measurements:

 Hemoglobin